-The IRS has incentivized Americans to save for retirement by offering various deductions and credits for contributing to an IRA.
+The IRS has incentivized Americans to save for retirement by offering various options for an IRA tax deduction or credit.
 Please read on to understand more about IRA’s, rules pertaining to Traditional and Roth IRA’s, and learn about available credits.

 Contribution Limits and When you are allowed to Contribute:

 The contribution limits change each year.
 For 2016, the most a taxpayer can contribute to their IRA is the smaller of your taxable income or $5,500.
 If you are 50 or older by the end of 2016, you may contribute up to $6,500.
 Be aware, if you contribute more than these limits, an additional tax of 6% of the excess amount contributed will apply.

 For the 2016 tax year, you are allowed to contribute Taxpayers are allowed to contribute any time during the year.
 To be considered deductible for the previous year, you must contribute to your IRA by Tax Day the following year.
 For example, if you contribute to your IRA by April 18, 2017, you may elect to take the deduction in either 2016 or wait until 2017.

 Rules to be aware of:

 - Taxpayers must be under 70 ½ years old at the end of the tax year to contribute to a Traditional IRA.
 There is no age limit for a Roth IRA.